 The Marketing API generally follows REST conventions, with some deviations.

 Resources are typically nouns like

 Actions are usually represented by HTTP methods.
 Actions that do not correspond to HTTP methods are collected under an

 Responses use the generic JSON content type.

-The root directory for the API
+The root url for the API is

 <dc> part of the URL corresponds to the data center for your account.
 For example, if the data center for your account is